mikro-orm/mikro-orm/docs/docs/entity-manager.md

 }
 ```

-- `before` and `after` take the cursor type as described in the cursor field section.
-- `first` takes a non-negative integer.

 ### Handling Not Found Entities

 When we call `em.findOne()` and no entity is found based on our criteria, `null` will be returned.
 If we rather have an `Error` instance thrown, we can use `em.findOneOrFail()`: